dsagman/picat/readme_hkj.md

 - The manual is the single most important document for learning Picat.
 It has everything, but can be very terse, and so must be read closely.
 - The index at the back lists all the commands and hyperlinks to them.
 I use this more than any other method when programming in Picat.

-## Note About Example Code
+## Some Notes About Example Code

+### Variable Scope
 Each clause in Picat ends with a `.`.
-In example code each line is fully distinct for variable scope.

-`%` begins a comment.
+In example code each line is fully distinct for variable scope. `%` begins a comment.

 For example: